OpenHumans/GSoC/10_guide.md

-1. Your complete contact information, including full name, physical address, preferred email address, and telephone number, plus other pertinent contact information such as IRC handles, etc.
+1. Your complete contact information, including full name, physical address, preferred email address, and telephone number, plus other pertinent contact information such as Slack handles, etc.
 2. Why you are interested in the project you are proposing and are well-suited to undertake it.
 3. A summary of your programming experience and skills.
 4. Programs or projects you have previously authored or contributed to, in particular